 Light Type: LED

-Heat Output: minimal heat
+Heat Output: emits very little heat

 How do we rank products for you?